hannesgook/quadcopter-ble-lora-controller/README.md

 The system has been tested on a real quadcopter built together with my project partners, and is able to take off and fly under manual control from the mobile app.

-Due to a simple frame design, limited mechanical tuning, and non-final PID parameters, the quadcopter is not perfectly stable and tends to spin.
+Due to a simple frame design, limited mechanical tuning, and non-final PID parameters, the quadcopter is not perfectly stable and tends to drift.
 The controller is intended as a working prototype rather than a production-grade flight controller.

 ## Dependencies and Notes